Skip to main content

 Ways to make your resume stand out, especially for a Fidelity job opportunity

-Recruiters can get more than 100 applications per job posting.
 Your resume is the main vessel for telling your story.
 Help a recruiter make connections between your experience and the role you’re applying for.
-The more connections you can make, the better.
+Here’s how to do so:

 1. Itemize your strengths and abilities.
-Then focus on the skills that are transferrable to the role at hand.
+Then focus on the skills that are transferable to the role at hand.
 Here are some examples of soft skills that can help you stand out, but be sure to highlight your hard skills, such as certifications, technologies you know, and technical skills.

 Customer service Technology